It can be a real headache when you apply for a Tier 2 dependent visa. It’s like trying to put together a 1000-piece puzzle with no picture on the box!

 - Proof of cohabitation

 Most importantly, you’ll also need to provide a tuberculosis test certificate.
-In addition, you must provide this if you’re from a country where this test is required.
+In addition, you must provide this if you’re from a country where this test is require.
 Furthermore, you should also check if you need to take a Life in the UK test.
 Ultimately, this is mandatory for all visa applicants over the age of 18.

 Moreover, you will need to provide a valid certificate of sponsorship.
 Shortly, this certificate confirms that the Tier 2 visa holder has a job offer.
 Overall, this shows that the employer is willing to sponsor them.

-In some cases, you may be able to apply for a dependent visa UK tier 2 from inside the UK rather than from your home country.
+In some cases, you may be able to apply for a dependent visa in UK tier 2 from inside the UK rather than from your home country.
 In other words, this is known as an in-country application.

 Tip 2: Choose the Right Application Type